 On October 22, 2004, the American Jobs Creation Act of 2004 ("AJCA") was signed into law.
-The AJCA creates a temporary incentive for US multinational corporations to repatriate accumulated income abroad by providing an 85% dividends received deduction for certain dividends from controlled foreign corporations.
-In December 2004, the FASB issued Financial Staff Position (FSP) No. FAS 109-2, Accounting and Disclosure Guidance for the Foreign Earnings Repatriation Provision within the American Jobs Creation Act of 2004 (FSP 109-2).
+The AJCA created a temporary incentive for US multinational corporations to repatriate accumulated income abroad by providing an 85% dividends received deduction for certain dividends from controlled foreign corporations.
+In December 2004, the FASB issued Financial Staff

+Position (FSP) No. FAS 109-2, Accounting and Disclosure Guidance for the Foreign Earnings Repatriation Provision within the American Jobs Creation Act of 2004 (FSP 109-2).
 FSP 109-2 is effective immediately and provides accounting and disclosure guidance for the repatriation provision.
 FSP 109-2 allows companies additional time to evaluate the effects of the law on its unremitted earnings for the purpose of applying the "indefinite reversal criteria" under APB 23, Accounting for Income Taxes-Special Areas, and requires explanatory disclosures from companies that have not yet completed the evaluation.
 On May 9, 2005, the Treasury issued Notice 2005-38, which clarified some of the new rules.
 The Company is currently evaluating the effects of the repatriation provision and their impact on the consolidated financial statements.
-The minimum amount of dividend distribution of foreign earnings that could potentially be subject to the provisions of the AJCA would be \$0 and the maximum would be \$1,055 million, which is the amount reported as indefinitely reinvested earnings on the Company's 2002 Annual Report on Form 10-K. Since the Company has not yet completed their evaluation of the AJCA, a range of income tax effects cannot be reasonably estimated at this time.
+The minimum amount of dividend distribution of foreign earnings that could potentially be subject to the provisions of the AJCA would be \$0 and the maximum would be \$1,055 million, which is the amount reported as indefinitely reinvested earnings on the Company's 2002 Annual Report on Form 10-K. The range of income tax expense on these amounts would be \$0 to approximately \$50 million.